VirusFriendly/SSHapendoes/README.md

 Next edit /etc/nsswitch and edit the passwd line to look like the following:

 ```
-passwd:         compat catchall
+passwd:         compat canary
 ```

-It's very important that catchall is listed last, otherwise once PAM is configured all users will be blocked.
+It's very important that canary is listed last, otherwise once PAM is configured all users will be blocked.

-Next edit /etc/pam.d/sshd to look something like this, making sure that pam_catchall.so proceeds the auctual authentication lines, but comes after the required modules.
+Next edit /etc/pam.d/sshd to look something like this, making sure that pam_canary.so proceeds the auctual authentication lines, but comes after the required modules.

 ```
 # PAM configuration for the Secure Shell service